sourcegraph/about/handbook/engineering/batch-changes/ce-onboarding.md

 Record yourself demo-ing Batch Changes, and send a link to your video to @malo to get feedback and fine tune your approach!

 ## There's always more!
 Congrats!!!
-This is the end of the Batch Changes CE onboarding, we hope it was useful to you!
+This is the end of the Batch Changes CE onboarding, we hope it was useful to you.

 Feel free to continue exploring the docs, and check out our [Batch Changes examples](https://github.com/sourcegraph/batch-change-examples) (contributions welcome).